shrutirandive/LLM-Cover-letter-generation/README.md

 **Langchain Community & Core**: Provides document loading, prompt templates, and output parsing.

+Instead of installing and using LLaMA locally, we will be using Groq, as it takes a lot of time to run.
+Groq is a platform that allows you to run LLaMA 3.1 in the cloud.
+The inference is very fast because they use LPU

-**Groq LLM**: A large language model used for generating content and extracting data.
+**Groq LLaMA**: A large language model used for generating content and extracting data.

 **PyPDF2**: For extracting text from PDF files.